Nuove-Grafiche-Puddu/Sveltekit-Authjs-Zitadel/README.md

 # Request the user information by calling the userinfo endpoint

 While the previous methods demonstrate how to obtain user information from a token, you can also use an alternative approach requesting the `userinfo` from the Zitadel endpoint.
-Details on how I implemented it can be found in the `+page.server.ts` file.
+Details on how I implemented it can be found in the `+layout.server.ts` file.

 # Use an adaptor
-Still in development.
-I will post it in a different branch.
+To view the adapter implementation, switch to the 'adapter' branch.## Why use it?
+## Why use the Adapter?
+The adapter is a powerful tool that simplifies user registration and management.
+If you want to automate the process of saving and registering users, the adapter is the easiest way to achieve this.

+## Strategy options
+In the `hooks.server.ts` file, you can set the session strategy.
+There are two main options available:
+1. **Database Strategy**: This strategy does not use a JWT token.
+Instead, all user data is stored in the profile callback.
+While this approach means you lose the ability to request user information using an access token, you can access user data in the database.
+If you wish to store permissions and metadata, you will need to modify the models accordingly.
+2. **JWT Strategy**: This strategy follows a workflow similar to the one used previously.
+   In this project, we focus on the JWT strategy as it aligns with the Zitadel tutorial.

 # Conclusion

 I hope this project helps people integrate their SvelteKit projects with Zitadel!